Realization of tropical curves in abelian surfaces

-We fix an orientation for every edge of $\Gamma$.
-We obtain induced orientations for the edges of the subdivisions.
-For each edge $e$ of $\Gamma$, or any of its subdivisions, let $\partial^- e$ and $\partial^+ e$ denote the two endpoints according to the fixed orientation, and let $N_e\subset N$ denote the sublattice generated by the weight vector of $e$.
-We introduce the following maps of lattices.
+We fix an orientation on every edge of $\Gamma$.
+We put induced orientations on the edges of the subdivisions.
+For each edge $e$ of $\Gamma$, or any of its subdivisions, let $\partial^- e$ and $\partial^+ e$ denote the two endpoints according to the fixed orientation, and let $N_e\subset N$ denote the sublattice generated by the weight vector $w_e$ of $e$.
+We introduce the following maps of abelian groups.

 For any abelian group $A$, we define